 - Don’t just watch the videos given to you on the exam prep, use them as an example and practice.
 In this way, you will have greater control over the platform.

 - Practice with all the mockups you can before taking this certification (you will feel much more confident).

 - Although during the exam you have access to Google.
 You cannot use sites where you have to register and there is communication with an external person.
 Juan doesn’t recommend using Google at all because it slows down the tool and this can affect your final results.

 - Finally, If you don’t know the answer to a question, save it for last.
 It will save you time and let you focus on what you know best.

 Should you take this Certification?

 Definitely, yes!
-Tableau is a widely used business intelligence (BI) and analytics software trusted by companies like Amazon, Experian, and Unilever to explore, visualize, and securely share data in the form of workbooks and dashboards.
+Companies like Amazon, Experian, and Unilever trust Tableau (business intelligence (BI) and analytics software) to explore, visualize, and securely share data in the form of workbooks and dashboards.

 As you can see, this tool is very user-friendly with drag-and-drop functionality.
-It can be used by everyone to quickly clean, analyze, and visualize your team’s data.
+Tableau Desktop Specialist allows you to quickly clean, analyze, and visualize your team’s data.

 If you are interesting on reading more about certifications, click here.